guardian/tools-components/README.md

 ----------

 To setup file generators you must:
-- Clone the repo
+- clone the repo
-- Set into the repo
+- step into the repo
 - run `npm install`
 - run `npm link`